-The Authority's contractually required contributions used to fund pension benefits was \$99,612 for fiscal year ending December 31, 2022.
+For fiscal year ending December 31, 2023, the Authority's contractually required contributions used to fund pension benefits was \$98,408 for the traditional plan.

-Net Pension Liability, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-The net pension liability for OPERS was measured as of December 31, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The net pension liability for OPERS was measured as of December 31, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Authority's proportion of the net pension liability was based on the Authority's share of contributions to the pension plan relative to the contributions of all participating entities.
-Following is information related to the proportionate share and pension expense: